Democrats' voting rights plan faces long odds in U.S. Senate

 "They've made it abundantly clear that the real driving force behind S-1 is a desire to rig the rules of American elections permanently in Democrats' favor," McConnell said.
 "That's why the Senate will give this disastrous proposal no quarter."

-Reuters/Ipsos polling shows that Americans generally want to expand access to the ballot box and many oppose the more restrictive measures percolating in Republican-controlled state legislatures.
+Reuters/Ipsos polling shows that Americans generally want to expand access to voting and many oppose the more restrictive measures percolating in Republican-controlled state legislatures.

 A survey conducted June 11-17 showed that 59% of adults oppose reducing early-voting hours, while 25% support doing so.